Vauxhall Grandland variants

 6000 miles

-Design is the entry-level trim for Grandland models, but comes well equipped from the factory.
-You get 17-inch alloy wheels and a sound-insulated windscreen to cut ambient noise.
-There's also dual-zone climate control, cruise control, automatic emergency braking, lane-keep assist, all-round parking sensors, and auto lights, wipers and high beams.
+Design is the entry-level trim and gets 17-inch alloy wheels, a sound-insulated windscreen, dual-zone climate control, cruise control, automatic emergency braking, lane-keep assist, all-round parking sensors, and auto lights, wipers and high beams.
 The driver gets seven-inch digital dials, with a second seven-inch infotainment screen in the centre with Apple CarPlay and Android Auto.

 GSe, for Grand Sport Electric, is the sportiest version of the Grandland, complete with a 300hp plug-in-hybrid engine.
 It gets unique GSe wheels and body kit to show off its sporting credentials, plus special frequency-selective dampers from Koni and revised steering to make it more fun to drive.